Abhishe-k/MovieFlix/README.md

 # MovieFlix
-# Move to the development Branch for the project code.
+# Project code is present on the "development" branch